31+ Easy Minimalist Bullet Journal Weekly Spreads for Busy People

 That’s why today I gathered for you amazing minimalist Bullet Journal weekly spreads, which will take you no time to set up and will help you stay productive with your journal, even when you’re super busy.

 I love minimalism in a Bullet Journal.
-The pages look clean and aesthetic and it’s really the best way if you’re just starting with your Bullet Journal.
+The pages look clean and aesthetic, and it’s really the best way to start with your Bullet Journal.

-Personally, I’m not really a minimalist myself, adding doodles and decorating my pages is one of my favorite things about Bullet Journaling.
+Personally, I’m not really a minimalist myself – adding doodles and decorating my pages are some of my favorite things about Bullet Journaling.
 However, even I find my way to minimalist spreads, especially for my weekly setups.

 What Makes Minimalist Bullet Journal